mayukh42/kr-c/README.md

 # kr-c
-C exercises from K&amp;R book.
+C exercises from the K&amp;R book.

 Other programs/ files: